Propaganda being unleashed against govt: Firdous

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Special Assistant to Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan on Friday said the government should not be linked with the action taken by the National Accountability Bureau (NAB) with regard to the arrest of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman (MSR).
+ISLAMABAD: Special Assistant to Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan Friday said the government should not be linked with the action taken by the National Accountability Bureau (NAB) with regard to the arrest of Jang/Geo Group some elements treating law as personal commodity; no sacred cow before law; evidence of innocence must be submitted in court instead of attacking govt Editor-in-Chief Mir Shakil-ur-Rahman (MSR).

 Giving the government’s first reaction to the arrest of Mir Shakil-ur-Rahman, she told a news conference that the government had nothing to do with the matter while the NAB was an independent body and unnecessary propaganda was being made against the government.
 She emphasised that the PTI government believed in freedom of the media and actions taken by the anti-graft body should not be viewed as otherwise.